l7aur/dbtry4/README.md

 ## Installation

-Download the project, the dependencies, create the database, fill the database (TODO smth about this) and run the application in an IDE such as IntellijIdea.
+Download the project, the dependencies, create the database, restore the database from the dumpfile and run the application in an IDE such as IntellijIdea.

 ## Usage